Updated: Oct 25, 2021

 When, where and how often those moments occur is entirely up to us.

-If I am busy distracted with something or fiddling with the camera, I miss the moment in the sunrise that I call the 'golden moment.'
+If I am busy distracted by something or fiddling with the camera, I miss the moment in the sunrise that I call the 'golden moment.'
 I need to be intentional about it, and so do we need to be intentional about those moments in life.
 They are happening more than we think, but as we are busy fiddling about, we miss them, and we are left in wonderment of why we are feeling empty and alone.

 Turn your sights on these 'golden moments,' after all; it is what you focus on that you see.